Sores in Nose: 15 Causes & How to Treat Them

 Non-bullous impetigo is an infection caused by bacteria like Streptococcus pyogenes ou Staphylococcus aureus.
 This infection leads to small sores on the skin that contain pus and crust over to a yellow or golden color.
 These scabs can appear on the nose and around the lips.
 Non-bullous impetigo is most common in children and patients with an compromised immune system.

-What to do: If you notice signs of non-bullous impetigo, you should see a dermatologist for assessment to start appropriate treatment.
+How to treat: If you notice signs of non-bullous impetigo, you should see a dermatologist for assessment to start appropriate treatment.
 The doctor may prescribe topical antibiotics.

 15. Cancer